 For some, radiation can be the most frightening part of treatment: Will my skin ever be the same?
 Will my arm on that side lose full range of motion?
 Is it painful?
 You’ll find horror stories if you look for them.

 With that vote of confidence, I decided to do some research on how to best protect my sensitive skin.
-Below is what I learned during that time and what worked well for me… but everyone is different, so do your own research, talk with your doctor, take a deep breath, and prepare yourself as best you can for the last leg of this marathon.
+Below is what I learned during that time and what worked well for me But, keep in mind, everyone is different–do your own research, talk with your doctor, take a deep breath, and prepare yourself as best you can for the last leg of this marathon.

-- Stretch!
 How is this skincare?
 Guess what: Radiation tightens your skin.
-It also shrinks the muscles beneath your skin, which is why so many people find it hard to reach a full-range of motion after they’ve undergone radiation.
+It also shrinks the muscles beneath your skin, which is why so many people find it hard to reach a full range of motion after they’ve undergone radiation.
 One way you can prevent post-radiation stiffness and help maintain your skin’s elasticity is stretching.

 Here are the two stretches I found most effective: